If you have ever hiked in Maui you may know it has many hiking trails of varied terrain. One can hike from sea level to as high as 10,000 feet.

 In preparation for the hike, here is what to expect:

-- All foot gear will be disinfected and brushed to prevent any invasive species from entering this pristine forest via seeds, spores or other unknown things
+- All foot gear will be disinfected and brushed to prevent invasive species from entering this pristine forest via seeds, spores, or other unknown things.

 One of the things you will learn and see is that the best intentions can often lead to unintended consequences.
-For example, the planting of pine trees has been a disaster for native and endemic species and all of the partners are doing the best they can to minimize their spread.
+For example, the planting of pine trees has been a disaster for native and endemic species.
+All of the partners are doing the best they can to minimize their spread.

-Let’s have a look at some of Hawai’i colorful native birds that live in the sanctuary of Waikamoi Preserve and you may see on your hike.
+Let’s look at some of Hawai’i colorful native birds that live in the sanctuary of Waikamoi Preserve that you may see on your hike.